onefoursix/streamsets-job-template-service/README.md

   ]'
 )
 ```
-**Make sure each <code>job_template_config</code> record has a unique name, like <code>files-to-gcp-prod-1</code>**
+- Make sure each <code>job_template_config</code> record has a unique name, like <code>files-to-gcp-prod-1</code>.
 This allows multiple different parameter values to be saved as configurations ffor a given Job Template.
 There are additional samples config values in the file [sample-job-template-config-records.sql](sql/sample-job-template-config-records.sql)